 When considering a GPO’s potential to save you money, beware the rebate peddler.
 A good GPO is going to compare the cost of any material or service less the rebate.
 Never self-fund a rebate by paying more for material.
 There’s no point: You pay more every time you buy, only to get part of it back four times a year (without interest).
 No thanks.
 Make sure the GPO you’re evaluating takes upfront price, installation cost, and the cost of poor quality into consideration.

-A good GPO is an extension of your company.
+A good group purchasing organization is an extension of your company

 It should work to expand your trade base, as well as identify and pre-qualify new sources of supply.
 In the current labor-and resource-constrained climate, this can be a significant boon.
 Some GPOs facilitate best-practice sharing among their members and offer access to trades who extend volume discounts to members.
 Others hire industry consultants to teach best practices.
 Look for a GPO that has monthly meetings.
 Regular interaction with your peers in the industry enables you to build relationships that can pay off when you’re facing tough business problems and want insight from others.
 Finally, some GPOs provide software and support for their members.